 Further experiments were carried out to evaluate the BIP approach for larger message sets.
-Fig. 7 (a) shows that more than 270 messages of the SAE message set can be scheduled in a DS with $T{\rm DS} \leq 336 \cdot T{\rm MS} = 2.0$ ms, while computation times of less than 1 h are required.
-The benefit of the grouping idea is presented in Fig. 7 (b) by comparing the bandwidth reservation B (see (10)) needed for scheduling individual messages ("individual") to the bandwidth reservation with grouping ("grouped").
-In all cases, the bandwidth required for scheduling the given message set is reduced by about 20%.
+Fig. 7(a) shows that more than 270 messages of the SAE message set can be scheduled in a DS with $T{\rm DS} \leq 336 \cdot T{\rm MS} = 2.0$ ms, while computation times of less than 1 h are required.
+The benefit of the grouping idea is presented in Fig. 7(b) by comparing the bandwidth reservation B [see (10)] needed to schedule individual messages ("individual") to the bandwidth reservation with grouping ("grouped").
+In all cases, the bandwidth required to schedule the given message set is reduced by about 20%.